Uninett/Argus/README.md

     </details>

 * `/api/v1/notificationprofiles/filters/<int:pk>/`:
-  * `GET`: returns one of the logged in user's filters by pk
+  * `GET`: returns one of the logged in user's filters by PK
-  * `PUT`: updates and returns one of the logged in user's filters by pk
+  * `PUT`: updates and returns one of the logged in user's filters by PK
     * Example request body: same as `POST` to `/api/v1/notificationprofiles/filters/`
-  * `DELETE`: deletes one of the logged in user's filters by pk
+  * `DELETE`: deletes one of the logged in user's filters by PK

 * `POST` to `/api/v1/notificationprofiles/filterpreview/`: returns all incidents - both open and historic - filtered by the values in the body
   <details>